HungryPanda raises $70M for a food delivery app aimed at overseas Chinese consumers – TechCrunch

 “This made the efficiency of delivering much higher,” he added.

 The same has gone for grocery delivery.
-Panwen Chen, the global VP of strategy and an early employee of the company, was also a student at Nottingham and said, considering that even students don’t want to eat out all that time, getting groceries was next to impossible for him and others like him.
+Panwen Chen, the global VP of strategy and an early employee of the company, was also a student at Nottingham and said, considering that even students don’t want to eat out all the time, getting groceries was next to impossible for him and others like him.

-“I didn’t have a car, and so getting to the Chinese grocery in Nottingham meant taking two buses or 50-60 minute walk,” he said.
+“I didn’t have a car, and so getting to the Chinese grocery in Nottingham meant taking two buses or a 50-60 minute walk,” he said.
 “Before you know it, you’re struggling with very heavy bags of groceries.
 It’s not a nice experience.
 We then started working with groceries, and what we found was that with food delivery we already had the infrastructure, so it was a natural extension of what we do, especially since the community was the same.
 That helped us to understand also what they wanted.”

-He added that takeaway ready-made food is still majority of the startup’s business, both growing very fast.
+He added that takeaway ready-made food is still a majority of the startup’s business, both growing very fast.

 Loading in one function, and then two, into the app sets up HungryPanda for how it might grow further in the future.
 Asia has been a pioneer on that front, with apps like WeChat, and more specifically those focused around delivery services like Grab, really carving out a place for themselves as “super apps,” providing users with a vast array of services beyond the core, original purpose of those apps.

 Consumers and businesses in the wider network are accustomed to the existence of “super apps”, and they are well-used.
-So in a world where some of the homegrown Chinese apps have found it harder to break into international markets (and in some cases like the US, they may be downright challenged to do so) this gives HungryPanda, which is a UK app, an interesting position, potentially as a partner or as a strong competitor in those markets.
+So in a world where some of the homegrown Chinese apps have found it harder to break into international markets (and in some cases like the U.S., they may be downright challenged to do so), this gives HungryPanda, which is a U.K. app, an interesting position, potentially as a partner or as a strong competitor in those markets.

 Indeed it already pushes a wide range of offers to users from partner organizations, which stretch well beyond basic food ordering.